-Route 62, which runs from Shoreview to West Saint Paul, runs east-west through the Zoning Study Area along Winifred Street with a stop on Stryker Avenue.
+Route 62, which runs from Shoreview through the West Side to West Saint Paul, runs east-west through the Zoning Study Area along Winifred Street with a stop on Stryker Avenue.
 The daily average ridership for route 62 is 673 (2018).
 As seen in Table 3, boardings and alightings have remained fairly consistent since 2015, with an increase in northbound boardings (49%, or 11 boardings).